 Our net interest spread was 2.71% for the three months ended September 30, 2020, compared to 3.12% for the same period in 2019, a decrease of 41 basis points.
 Our net interest margin was 2.88% for the third quarter of 2020, a decrease of 62 basis points from 3.50% in the third quarter of 2019.
-The accretion of the loan mark from the loans we acquired in our NRB acquisition contributed two basis points to our net interest margin in the third quarter of 2019.
+The accretion of the loan mark from the loans we acquired in our NRB acquisition contributed two basis points to our net interest margin in the third quarter of 2020, compared to seven basis points in the third quarter of 2019.
 Prepayment penalties earned through loan income contributed \$1.1 million, or seven basis points, to our net interest margin in the third quarter of 2020, compared to no impact in the third quarter of 2019.